Looking Closely at the Growth Curve for Houston American Energy Corp. (HUSA)

 Houston American Energy Corp.
-(AMEX:HUSA) went down by -5.44% from its latest closing price compared to the recent 1-year high of $16.61.
-The company’s stock price has collected 7.88% of gains in the last five trading sessions.
+(AMEX:HUSA) went down by -14.72% from its latest closing price compared to the recent 1-year high of $16.61.
+The company’s stock price has collected -15.40% of loss in the last five trading sessions.

 Is It Worth Investing in Houston American Energy Corp.
 (AMEX :HUSA) Right Now?